whitneyburton/portfolios/students/1606-back/susi-irwin/20160804-susi-irwin-m1.markdown

 ## Evaluation Rubric

-The project will be assessed with the following guidelines:

 #### 1. Functional Expectations
-* 3: Application fulfills expectations of iterations 1 - 6 with no bugs, crashes, or missing functionality.
+* 3 - Application fulfills expectations of iterations 1 - 6 with no bugs, crashes, or missing functionality.
 #### 2. Test-Driven Development
-* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality.
+* 3 - Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality.
-####4 3.
-Encapsulation / Breaking Logic into Components
+#### 3. Encapsulation / Breaking Logic into Components
-* 4: Application is expertly divided into logical components each with a clear, single responsibility.
+* 4 - Application is expertly divided into logical components each with a clear, single responsibility.
-####4 4.
-Fundamental Ruby & Style
+#### 4. Fundamental Ruby & Style
-* 3:  Application shows strong effort towards organization, content, and refactoring.
+* 3 -  Application shows strong effort towards organization, content, and refactoring.
-###4 5.
-Enumerable & Collections
+#### 5. Enumerable & Collections
-* 3: Application demonstrates comfortable use of appropriate Enumerable methods
+* 3 - Application demonstrates comfortable use of appropriate Enumerable methods

 #### (Battleship)